Brush fire threatens homes and prompts evacuation orders in Laguna Beach, California - KESQ

 By Stella Chan, CNN

-Residents in the Irvine Cove and Emerald Bay areas of Laguna Beach, California, are under an immediate evacuation order due to a brush fire, city officials said.
+Residents in the Irvine Cove and Emerald Bay areas of Laguna Beach, California, were placed under an immediate evacuation order due to a dangerous brush fire Thursday, officials said.

-The rest of Laguna Beach is under an evacuation warning.
-City officials say that “homes are threatened with the possibility of more structures threatened if the fire spreads,” according to information on the city’s website.
+The rest of Laguna Beach was put under an evacuation warning.
+City officials said that “homes are threatened with the possibility of more structures threatened if the fire spreads,” according to information on the city’s website.

-The Pacific Coast Highway is closed in both directions in the area and all schools are closed in North Laguna.
+The Pacific Coast Highway was closed in both directions in the area and all schools were closed in North Laguna.

+Officials reported progress in fighting the fire at a news briefing Thursday morning.
+The blaze, now dubbed the Emerald Fire, covers 7 to 10 acres and “it is looking very good, spread has slowed,” said Orange County Fire Authority Chief Brian Fennessy at the briefing.

 The-CNN-Wire